In the Spotlight

 Notice the signs early

 Unless it's drastic, it's normal not to feel an immediate change in your heartbeat.
-Symptoms of AFib can occasionally occur, frequently, or not at all.
+Symptoms of AFib can occur occasionally, frequently, or not at all.
 Being aware of the signs and symptoms can help make an early diagnosis and reduce your risk of complications related to AFib.

 Signs and symptoms include:

 Noticing changes in your heart and talking to your doctor is important because leaving AFib untreated can cause serious, life-threatening complications.
 This is especially important for African Americans.
-Even though Caucasians have AFib at higher rates, research has found complications are more common among African Americans that can include stroke, heart failure, or ischemic heart disease.
+Even though Caucasians have AFib at higher rates, research has found some complications are more common among African Americans including stroke, heart failure, or ischemic heart disease.

 Some complications of AFib include: